justinnk/text-to-crn/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15198398.svg)](https://doi.org/10.5281/zenodo.15198398)
-# Using (Not so) Large Language Models for Generating Simulation Models in a Formal DSL -- A Study on Reaction Networks
+# Using (Not-so) Large Language Models to Generate Simulation Models in a Formal DSL: A Study on Reaction Networks

-Code artifacts for the paper "Using (Not so) Large Language Models for Generating Simulation Models in a Formal DSL -- A Study on Reaction Networks" to be published in TOMACS special issue for the PADS'25.
+Code artifacts for the paper "Using (Not-so) Large Language Models to Generate Simulation Models in a Formal DSL: A Study on Reaction Networks" just accepted to TOMACS special issue for the PADS'25.

 ## Authors and Contacts